Recycling intermediate steps to improve Hamiltonian Monte Carlo: Recycled Hamiltonian Monte Carlo

 where $\overset{w}{\to}$ denotes the weak convergence of a measure. \end{theorem}

-The benefit of recycling is visually illustrated in Fig.~\ref{fig:recycling_illustration}.
-Recycling requires M-H type acceptance-rejection for the intermediate steps $\Fe^k(\theta_0^{(i)}, p_0^{(i)})$ as in \eqref{eq:HMC_ar_step}, but the calculation of acceptance probabilities typically takes little additional computational time.
-The unnormalized target densities at the intermediate values are already computed in common variants of HMC \citep{neal10, hoffman14} or can typically be obtained cheaply as a by-product of computing the gradients $\nabla \log \pi_{\theta}$.
+Fig.~\ref{fig:recycling_illustration} illustrates the recycling procedure.
+The Metropolis type acceptance-rejection of \eqref{eq:HMC_ar_step} is applied to each intermediate state $\Fe^k(\btheta_0^{(i)}, \momentum_0^{(i)})$.
+Calculating these acceptance probabilities typically takes little additional computational time; the unnormalized target densities at the intermediate values are either already computed in common variants of HMC \citep{neal10, hoffman14} or can be obtained cheaply as a by-product of computing the gradients $\nabla \log \pi_{\btheta}$.

-The recycled HMC algorithm above requires us to simulate trajectories for $K$ steps at each iteration of HMC even if we use the $L^{(i)}$th leap-frog step with $L^{(i)} < K$ as the proposal for the starting point of the next trajectory.
-This is not necessary in an alternative version of the recycling algorithm described in Theorem~\ref{thm:general_ReHMC}, leading to a more direct modification of the standard HMC algorithm.